Vonage/vonage-dotnet-sdk/README.md

 You can request console logging by placing a ```logging.json``` file alongside your ```appsettings.json``` configuration.

-Note that logging Nexmo.Api messages will very likely expose your key and secret to the console as they can be part of the query string.
+Note that logging Nexmo.
+API messages will very likely expose your key and secret to the console as they can be part of the query string.

 Example ```logging.json``` contents that would log all requests as well as major configuration and authentication errors: